NicWir/QurvE/cran-comments.md

 > Please write TRUE and FALSE instead of T and F. Please don't use "T" or "F" as vector names.

+Corrected!

+> You write information messages to the console that cannot be easily suppressed. -> R/fluorescence_workflows.R; R/dose-response-analysis.R; R/growth_workflows.R; R/linear_fits.R; R/nonparametric_fits.R; R/parametric_fits.R It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
+Instead of print()/cat() rather use message()/warning() or if(verbose)cat(..) (or maybe stop()) if you really have to write text to the console. (except for print, summary, interactive functions)

+Changed most instances of cat() to message().
+Some calls to cat() remain if the argument 'suppress.messages' is set to FALSE or 'interactive' is set to TRUE by the user.
+The latter makes the functions in R/growth_workflows.R interactive.

+> Please make sure that you do not change the user's options, par or working directory.
+If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited.

+Thanks a lot for the advice with 'on.exit()'!
+I implemented the suggested solution whenever par() settings are changed to create plots.

+> Please ensure that you do not use more than 2 cores in your examples, vignettes, etc. -> R/fluorescence_workflows.R; R/growth_workflows.R

+Parallelization (using the packages ‘parallel’ and ‘doParallel’) is only used if the argument ‘parallelize’ is set to TRUE in the functions growth.workflow(), fl.workflow(), growth.report(), and fl.report().
+I made sure that in the examples, this argument is set to FALSE.

+> Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+This is not allowed by CRAN policies.
+Please omit any default path in writing functions.
+In your examples/vignettes/tests you can write to tempdir().

+Changed all default directories for functions writing files to tempdir().

 ## R CMD check results